Exiv2/exiv2/README.md

 EXIV2API bool enableBMFF(bool enable);
 ```

-The return value of `enableBMFF()` reports the build status of bmff support.
+The return value from `enableBMFF()` reports the build status of bmff support.
 A return value of true indicates that the library has been built with bmff support.

 Applications may wish to provide a preference setting to enable bmff support and thereby place the responsibility for the use of this code with the user of the application.